sustainable travel WELCOME TO ULAANBAATAR sustainable travel

 Zaisan Hill Memorial

-Located on a hill south of the city, the monument features a circular memorial painting that depicts scenes of friendship between the peoples of the USSR and Mongolia.
+Located on a hill south of the city, the monument features a circular memorial painting that depicts scenes of friendship between the peoples of sustainable travel the USSR and Mongolia.

 Ostensibly built to commemorate Soviet soldiers in World War II, the sprawling mural also illustrates the defeat of the Japanese in 1939, which brought Mongolia into the Soviet sphere of influence.
 Of course, the victory over Nazi Germany, a battle that subsumed Mongolian troops into the Red Army, is also prominent.